 Of course, the time for ATF approval following our processing may fluctuate depending upon demand placed on the ATF.
-Currently, ATF is at 5 to 6 months.
+Call us directly for updates on current approval times.

 A: There is a $200 Tax Stamp required per silencer.
 This fee is tax deductible and is a one-time fee.
 The best way to conceptualize this fee is as a title transfer tax.

 A: 99.9% of the time when a customer calls about an issue with their silencer… it turns out to be a poor threading job.
-We have a corporate partnership with Scheels and Gander Mountain, they give our customers great discounts on threading barrels.
-You may have seen our flyers in Gander Mountain or Scheels, they refer their customers to us and we refer our threading customers to them.
+Call us if you need a referral to a high quality gunsmith.

 A: At Dakota Silencer, we sell only the best, so we test with only the best.
 Currently, we test each of our silencers with a Bruel & Kjaer 2209 military grade sound testing meter that meets all military standards for silencer testing.